Curriculum Overview

 Our curriculum follows the guidelines of the Liaison Committee for Medical Education, and also uses, as particular inspiration, the Healthy People Curriculum Task Force recommendations.

 The program has a presence in all four years of medical education, building a sound longitudinal foundation in population medicine skills and attitudes for all future physicians.
-The program additionally relies on the real world expertise of the Adjunct Faculty at the Onondaga County Health Department to provide valuable context and direct experience for prevention education.
+The program additionally relies on the real world expertise of the faculty at the Onondaga County Health Department to provide valuable context and direct experience for prevention education.